 Who We Are

-We are a wood carving club in Wilmington, North Carolina.
 Our members share a common interest in working with wood and other wood products.
 The club welcomes anyone who would like to learn more about this craft or explore a new aspect.
-Our members' skills range from beginners to expert.
+Our members' skills range from beginner to expert.

-The first meeting in the fall of 1995 was attended by five carvers.
-Since then, club membership grew to more than 70 men and women, who came from as far north as Jacksonville, and as far south as Myrtle Beach, and all points in between.
+The founding members were Gene Abramsky, Frank Buesseler, Linda Jernigan, Andy Jones, Bill Jump, Florence Scott, Art White and Jim Whitelaw.
+Eventually the club membership increased to more than 70 men and women, who came from as far north as Jacksonville, and as far south as Myrtle Beach, and all points in between.

 In 2015 the club meeting location moved to the 5th Avenue United Methodist Church.
-In 2023, the closing of the Methodist church required us to move our meeting place again.
-We now meet at St. Paul's Evangelical Lutheran Church at 6th and Market streets in the Historic District of Wilmington.
+However, in 2023, the closing of the Methodist church required us to move our meeting place again.
+We now meet at St. Paul's Evangelical Lutheran Church at the corner of 6th and Market streets in the Historic District of Wilmington.
 In recent years, membership has diminished to less than 40 but interest in our club is rebounding as Wilmington continues to grow.